jrah/jrah.github.io/_items/blazefield.md

 address: "http://blazefieldstud.co.uk"
 ---

-I designed and developed a website to display various studs with close collaboration with the client.
+I designed and developed a website to display various studs in close collaboration with the client.

 - Front end prototype:
   - Tachyons